-The Equal Pay Act requires men and women in the same workplace to be compensated with equal pay for equal or substantially similar work.
+The Equal Pay Act requires employees in the same workplace to be compensated with equal pay for equal or substantially similar work.
 However, the analysis is more complicated than comparing job titles.
 Instead, employers must look at job duties and determine if employees are tasked with "substantially equal" duties.